(The first three amendments are the “trifecta”: limiting spending, limiting taxation, and limiting regulation.)

 #3: Clarification of the Commerce Clause

 In Article I, Section 8, the line “To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes” shall be clarified thus:

 Only when transport or trade crosses over the border of one state into another shall Congress have Power to set the rules therefor.
 This Power shall be solely to remove obstructions to trade erected by one State against another and shall not include the Power to prohibit any interstate transport or trade.
-Congress shall act only in response to the complaint of one involved state.

 (“Only when…” doesn’t leave much room for Judicial interpretation.)

 No government shall mandate (directly, indirectly, or effectively) the production, transport, barter, sale, or purchase of any good or service, nor shall it dictate prices, set quotas, or demand certain classes of goods or services be produced, but may only create standardized rules for those times when such acts occur, which it must show to be absolutely necessary, reasonable, and have a positive cost-benefit ratio, or it shall not be implemented.